 The Company will issue no Shares during any period in which the calculation of the Net Asset Value per Share of the relevant Sub-Fund is suspended.

-Fractions of all types of Shares can be allotted including Bearer Shares represented by a Global Share Certificate.
+Fractions of all types of Shares can be allotted.

 Subscription in Cash or in Kind

 Subscriptions are expected to take place in cash.